yildiraykoyuncu/js-quiz/fixes.md

 - when user clicks quit sees how many questions he answered and how many of them are correct
 - when user jumps to the next or previous questions or quit closes the cheat or resources windows if open
 - fixed the layout of study links
+- added code to finish quiz when all the questions are answered